lukemorton/jquery-carosello/README.markdown

 I imagine a layer above this plugin, to provide an even simpler API with a much more opinionated nature.
-However I have no personal need for this and therefore the flexible nature of `$.fn.roundabout` is a feature for me.
+However I have no personal need for this and therefore the flexible nature of `$.fn.carosello` is a feature for me.

 ## Author